-Number Description

-1. Financial Statements.

-The following Consolidated Financial Statements and Supplementary Data of the Company and Independent Registered Public Accounting Firm's Report on such Consolidated Financial Statements are included in Part II, Item 8 of this report:

-Report of Independent Registered Public Accounting Firm 41 Consolidated Balance Sheets as of February 2, 2019 and February 3, 2018 43 Consolidated Statements of Operations for the fiscal years ended February 2, 2019, February 3, 2018 and January 28, 2017 44 Consolidated Statements of Cash Flows for the fiscal years ended February 2, 2019, February 3, 2018 and January 28, 2017 45 Consolidated Statements of Stockholders' Investment for the fiscal years ended February 2, 2019, February 3, 2018 and January 28, 2017 46 Notes to Consolidated Financial Statements 47
+Number Description Page 1.
+Financial Statements.
+The following Consolidated Financial Statements and Supplementary Data of the Company and Independent Registered Public Accounting Firm's Report on such Consolidated Financial Statements are included in Part II, Item 8 of this report: Report of Independent Registered Public Accounting Firm 41 Consolidated Balance Sheets as of February 2, 2019 and February 3, 2018 43 Consolidated Statements of Operations for the fiscal years ended February 2, 2019, February 3, 2018 and January 28, 2017 44 Consolidated Statements of Cash Flows for the fiscal years ended February 2, 2019, February 3, 2018 and January 28, 2017 45 Consolidated Statements of Stockholders' Investment for the fiscal years ended February 2, 2019, February 3, 2018 and January 28, 2017 46 Notes to Consolidated Financial Statements 40 Notes to Consondated Financial Statements 4/ 2.
+Financial Statement Schedules.
+2. I marcial Statement Serverais.

-Page

-2. Financial Statement Schedules.

 All schedules for which provision is made in the applicable accounting regulations of the Securities and Exchange Commission are not required under the related instructions or are not applicable, and therefore have been omitted.
 3. Exhibits.
 The Exhibits listed below are the exhibits of Hibbett Sports, Inc. and its wholly owned subsidiaries and are filed as part of, or incorporated by reference into, this report.

-Certificates of Incorporation and By-Laws

-- 3.1 Certificate of Incorporation of the Registrant; incorporated herein by reference to Exhibit 3.1 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012. - 3.2 Bylaws of the Registrant, as amended; incorporated herein by reference to Exhibit 3.2 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012.

-Form of Stock Certificate

-4.1 Form of Stock Certificate; attached as Exhibit 99.1 to the Registrant's Current Report on Form 8-K filed on September 26, 2007.
+Certificates of Incorporation and By-Laws 3.1 Certificate of Incorporation of the Registrant; incorporated herein by reference to Exhibit 3.1 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012.
+3.2 Bylaws of the Registrant, as amended; incorporated herein by reference to Exhibit 3.2 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012.
+Form of Stool: Contificate 4.1 Form of Stock Certificate 4.1 Form of Stock Certificate; attached as Exhibit 99.1 to the Registrant's Current Report on Form 8-K filed on September 26, 2007.
+2007.
+Material Contracts 10.1 Membership Interest and Warrant Purchase Agreement; incorporated herein by reference to Exhibit 2.1 of the Registrant's 10.1 Current Report on Form 8-K filed with the Securities and Exchange Commission on October 30, 2018.
+Cancer report on Control with the Securites and Exemange Commission on Secold 39, 2010. - 72 -

-Material Contracts

-10.1 Membership Interest and Warrant Purchase Agreement; incorporated herein by reference to Exhibit 2.1 of the Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 30, 2018.